keras.preprocessing.sequence.pad_sequences(sequences, maxlen=None, dtype='int32')

 Read more about Skipgram in this gnomic paper by Mikolov et al.: Efficient Estimation of Word Representations in Vector Space

-Return: tuple (couples, labels)
+Return: tuple (couples, labels).

-is the probability of sampling the word with index i (assumed to be i-th most common word in the dataset).keras.preprocessing.sequence.make_sampling_table(size, sampling_factor=1e-5)
+(vocabulary_size,) where sampling_table[i] is the probability of sampling the word with index i (assumed to be i-th most common word in the dataset).keras.preprocessing.sequence.make_sampling_table(size, sampling_factor=1e-5)

-is the probability of sampling the word i-th most common word in a dataset (more common words should be sampled less frequently, for balance).
+Used for generating the sampling_table argument for skipgrams. sampling_table[i] is the probability of sampling the word i-th most common word in a dataset (more common words should be sampled less frequently, for balance).

-Return: numpy array of shape (size,)
+Return: numpy array of shape (size,).

 Arguments: